nui-ai/mediapipe/README.md

 You may choose to skip this step if you prefer to go directly to the Docker environment.
 Maybe that's a good idea.

-### 2. Stabilize a Docker image that succeeds in building the target
+### 2. Stabilize a Docker image that succeeds in building the target ― Done.

 Once a local build works, or if you think your local machine is dirty or just prefer to skip it: